 - What makes you hesitate when chooising between different master's programmes?

 - Can you do more than one master's degree programme?
 And how?

 - The steps in the decision making process: where are you and what do you still need to do?

 - Discussing (career) test results

 - Plan of action.

 With a master's degree, you specialise in a certain field.
 At the same time, your choice for a master's degree does not have to be all-decisive for your career.
 Many graduates go on to do work that is unrelated to their academic education, either immediately or after a few years.

 The (academic/cross-disciplinary) knowledge and skills you obtain can be applied in many professional settings.
-Along the way, you will also find out what work you like doing best, which may be different from what you had thought in advance.
+Along the way, you will gradually find out what type of work you like doing best, which may be different from what you had thought in advance.

-Naturally, certain fields require specific (master's) education.
+Naturally, certain professions require specific (master's) education and qualifications.
 Think of doctors, lawyers or therapists.
 It is important to take this into account when choosing a master's degree programme.

 Ideally, you start orientating yourself towards your master's degree specialization in the second year of your bachelor's programme.

-If you already have an idea of the work you would like to do, you can start looking for the best master's programme for you.
+If you already have an idea of the type of work you would like to do in the future, you can start looking for the best master's programme that matches your preferences best.

-If you do not have an idea yet, the Master's choice roadmap may help you.
+If you do not have an idea yet, the Master's degree choice roadmap may help you.

-As with your bachelor's choice, it is essential that you look at yourself first and try to answer questions about yourself, such as: Who am I?
+Similar to choosing your bachelor's programme, it is essential that you know yourself and try to answer questions about yourself, such as: Who am I?
 What do I like?
 What am I good at?
 What do I find important?